eughanbell/JH03/README.md

 curl 'http://0.0.0.0:7000/download_structure/{protein-sequence}'
 ```

-### Accessing MongoDB express web service
+# Inspecting the Cache

-To inspect the cache database manually, if the containers are running, go to
+Ensure the containers are running, go to `127.0.0.1:8082`
-`0.0.0.0:8082` or `127.0.0.1:8082`.
+in your browser.
 You will need to login, the credentials are
 ```
 username: admin